Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining

-The recent work of Brown et al.~\cite{brown2022does} raises some related concerns, for the specific case of language models.
-Their core argument is that the privacy categorization of text data is inherently \emph{contextual}.
+The recent work of~\citet{BrownLMST22} raises some related concerns, for the specific case of language models.\footnote{A concurrent work of \cite{Concurrent22} also highlights related concerns of ``correlation'' between datapoints in other modalities, including medical data.} Their core argument is that the privacy categorization of text data is inherently \emph{contextual} (see also, the more recent works of~\citet{MireshghallahKZTSSC24,HartmannSBETW23,NeelC23}).
 Thus, collecting text data from various contexts on the Web and aggregating it into a single public-facing language model may violate users' privacy expectations for this data.
 We expand on this argument here by: (1) considering other publicly available data modalities than just text; and (2) by discussing the potential erosion of trust in privacy technologies that could arise when conflating ``public'' and ``private'' data sources (see below).